stepanenko/ipfs-first/README.md

 Progress: **26/58**

+### Fundamental building blocks of FP are:

+- Immutable Data
+- Pure Functions

 ### Pure Functions:
 - Have input params
 - No stateful values (not depend on variables outside)
 - Return based on input
 - No side effects

-Pure function are harder to write, but they are:
+### Pure function are harder to write, but they are:

 - Reusable
 - Composable